Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/studying/thesis_topics/msc_rock_glacier/index.md

 %}

 ## Sequence of actions
-* Development of an Exposé (approx. 7 pages), comprising of the following parts: introduction, relevant literature, objectives & research question, approach, expected results).
+* Development of an Exposé (approx. 7 pages), comprising of the following parts: introduction, relevant literature, objectives & research question, approach, expected results.
 * Notification of the Dean of Studies.
 * Development of the prototype and documentation (thesis), including: literature research, evaluation if stakeholder needs and requirements, development of the system, testing;
 * Publication at an international conference on GISc or in a journal (mandatory!).